braeden-kelly/cm25-fsstepfuawer/01-router-101.md

 </details>

-This will make this screen present like a transparent modal, but it will not look very obvious until we shrink the size of the content, so the transparent area will show up underneath it.
+This will make this screen present like a transparent modal, but it will not look very obvious (minus the previous screen exposed underneath) until we shrink the size of the content, so the transparent area will show up underneath it.

 Let's use Nativewind's _responsive breakpoints_ to adjust the window size.
 If you're not used to Nativewind or Tailwind, that's OK.
 We're just going to do a very little bit to get a taste of it.